Tholleman/Minecraft-datapack-Nemesis/Design.md

 | Notes    | The bait picks up loot from the player |
 | Strategy |  |

-Increase the attribute of up to 5 Zombified Piglin per attribute.
+Increase the attribute of 5 Zombified Piglin.
-- Knockback resistance
-- Max Health
+1. Health
-- Speed
+2. Speed
-- Knockback resistance
+3. Knockback resistance
-- Damage
+4. Armor & Armor toughness
+5. Attack knockback & Attack damage
+6. All of the above

 ### Blaze `Normal`
 | Subject  | Blaze |